-The first option to incorporate NRTK uncertainties into the GDA2020 state adjustment was to determine an empirical estimate of PU that can be applied to all NRTK observations.
-To this end, a large and robust historical NRTK dataset collated from several projects conducted by NSW Spatial Services was examined.
-Data was collected under a range of observing conditions typically encountered in surveying practice, with various NRTK cell sizes, different instruments and including centring errors, providing a suitable indication of real-world NRTK performance.
-Best practice guidelines were followed, including minimum observation times of 2 minutes (windowing technique) and double (or more) occupations at least 30 minutes apart (ICSM 2020b; NSW Spatial Services 2019).
+The first option to incorporate NRTK uncertainties into the GDA2020 state adjustment was to determine an empirical estimate of PU that can be applied universally to all NRTK observations.
+We examined a large and robust historical NRTK dataset collated from several projects conducted by DCS Spatial Services.
+Data was collected under a range of observing conditions typically encountered in surveying practice (with various NRTK cell sizes, different instruments and including centring errors), providing a suitable indication of real-world NRTK performance.
+Best practice guidelines were followed, including minimum observation times of 2 minutes (windowing technique) and double (or more) occupations at least 30 minutes apart (ICSM, 2020; DCS Spatial Services, 2021).